sparkfish/augraphy/doc/source/augmentations/bookbinding.rst

 Example 3
 ---------
 In this example, a BookBinding augmentation will be applied to additional inputs such as mask, keypoints and bounding boxes.
-The BookBinding augmentation will be using the default parameter value and hence no additional parameter values will be specified.
+The BookBinding augmentation will be using the default parameters value and hence no additional parameters value will be specified.

 Code example: